dhiltonp/hexbright/README.md

 'functional' is a basic, but full-featured example of how to use the hexbright library.

+libraries/hexbright/hexbright.h has a list of all available methods in the api, and is fairly well commented.

 Be aware that this library is a work in progress.